mikepsinn/long-covid-moonshot-bill/README.md

 "(c) Compensation.—Ex officio members of the Advisory Board who are officers or employees of the Federal Government shall not receive any compensation for service on the Advisory Board.
 Non-Federal members of the Advisory Board may receive, for each day (including travel time) they are engaged in the performance of the functions of the advisory committee, compensation at rates not to exceed the daily equivalent to the annual rate of basic pay for level III of the Executive Schedule under section 5314 of title 5, United States Code.

 "(d) Terms.—The term of office of an appointed member of the Advisory Board is 5 years.
 Any member appointed to fill a vacancy for an unexpired term shall be appointed for the remainder of such term.
-A member may serve after the expiration of the member’s term until a successor has taken office.
+A member may serve after the expiration of the member's term until a successor has taken office.
 If a vacancy occurs in the Advisory Board, the Secretary shall make an appointment to fill the vacancy not later than 60 days from the date the vacancy occurred.

 "(e) Chair.—The members of the Advisory Board shall select a chair from among the appointed members.
 The term of the Office of Chair shall be 2 years.